johnapost/timeclock/README.md

 Testing is handled with both RSpec and Cucumber.
 Please run `rspec` and `cucumber` to see the results.

-Testing inconsistencies may be caused [by the Rails Spring preloader](https://github.com/rails/spring).
-Try running `spring stop` before running the tests to close any preloaded processes.
+TimeClock uses the [Rails Spring preloader](https://github.com/rails/spring).
+Try running `spring stop` before running the tests to close any orphan preloaded processes from another application.

+TimeClock uses [SimpleCov](https://github.com/colszowka/simplecov).
+See testing coverage by running `spring cucumber && spring rspec` then opening `coverage/index.html` in your browser

 License
 =======